rodeoflagellum/rodeoflagellum.github.io/_drafts/site.md

 Sometimes I find it difficult to choose which tags to include in a post, but in most cases I aim to include between 1 and 10.

-__Specific Tags__: Special tags conveying more detailed information about the content of a post.
-"Specifics" exist because they are things I will likely not write about again.
+__Specific Tags__: These are special tags conveying more detailed information about the content of a post.
+"Specific Tags" exist because they are things I will likely not write about again.
 Of course, there might be two or three posts that eventually come to include the same Specific tag, but that this tag refers to something so narrow (e.g., the general tag _biology_ versus the specific tag _DNA_) makes me disinclined to make it into a general tag.

 __Labels__ (in order of appearance) that communicate meta-considerations on a post's content.

-- [Start Date] - [Date of Last Modification]
+- [Start Date] - [Date of Last Modification]: There are 3 zeros in front of all start dates because I personally want to be thinking about where humans will be in 10, 100, 1000, 10000, 1000000, etc... years each time I go on my site.
 - _Type - Status_ (*)
 - _Confidence_ (*)
 - _Importance_ (*)